 23.2.1.8 The extent to which utility structures located on the seaward side of a road identified in Appendix 2 will affect the character of the coastal environment and visual amenity.
-In particular the Council seeks to protect the area on the seaward side of: Oriental Parade Evans Bay Parade Cobham Drive Shelly Bay Road Massey Road Karaka Bay Road Marine Parade Breaker Bay Road Moa Point Road Lyall Bay Parade Queens Drive The Esplanade Owhiro Bay Parade 23.2.1.8A The extent to which utility structures located on the listed roads below will affect harbour views.
-The Council seeks to protect harbour views on the seaward side of: Palliser Road Grafton Road Formatted: Space After: 0 pt Hornsey Road Dunedin Road Sutherland Road Thane Road The Crescent [Moeller Street]PC20 Northland Road from the tunnel to Governor Road Formatted: Space After: 0 pt Alexandra Road from Thane Road to Upoko Road Maida Vale Road from the corner of Grafton Road to Evans Bay Parade ---Formatted: Space After: 0 pt McFarlane Street (Upper Level) Carlton Gore Road 23.2.1.9 The extent to which the siting of utility structures will affect streetscape amenities.
-Council discourages utility structures on open berms or on streets where the removal of existing trees or other significant vegetation would be necessary.
-Whether structures are designed in a way that will maintain the character 23.2.1.10 of the area or street in which it is located.
+In particular the Council seeks to protect the area on the seaward side of: Oriental Parade Evans Bay Parade

+Cobham Drive Shelly Bay Road Massey Road Karaka Bay Road Marine Parade Breaker Bay Road Moa Point Road Lyall Bay Parade Queens Drive The Esplanade Owhiro Bay Parade

+23.2.1.8A The extent to which utility structures located on the listed roads below will affect harbour views.
+The Council seeks to protect harbour views on the seaward side of:

+Palliser Road Grafton Road Hornsey Road Dunedin Road Sutherland Road Thane Road The Crescent [Moeller Street]^{PC20} Northland Road from the tunnel to Governor Road Alexandra Road from the tunnel to Governor Road Alexandra Road from the corner of Grafton Road to Evans Bay Parade McFarlane Street (Upper Level) Carlton Gore Road

+- 23.2.1.9 The extent to which the siting of utility structures will affect streetscape amenities.
+Council discourages utility structures on open berms or on streets where the removal of existing trees or other significant vegetation would be necessary. - 23.2.1.10 Whether structures are designed in a way that will maintain the character of the area or street in which it is located.
 Designs should reflect elements such as roof pitch and materials of buildings in the immediate locality.
-Special consideration should be given to design near heritage sites or character areas.
-23.2.1.11 Whether utility structures comply with New Zealand Standard NZS2772 : Part 1 : 1999 Radiofrequency Fields Part 1 - Maximum Exposure Levels - 3 kHz to 300 GHz (or subsequent amendments).
-23.2.1.12 Whether the safety and convenience of road users, including pedestrians, will be maintained.
-Where a utility structure is located within a Hazard Area whether 23.2.1.13 [Refer to Rule measures have been taken into account to mitigate the effects of any 3.2.2.13 for hazard event. information on geotechnical and engineering design reports]
+Special consideration should be given to design near heritage sites or character areas. - 23.2.1.11 Whether utility structures comply with New Zealand Standard NZS2772 : Part 1 : 1999 Radiofrequency Fields Part 1 Maximum Exposure Levels 3 kHz to 300 GHz (or subsequent amendments). - 23.2.1.12 Whether the safety and convenience of road users, including pedestrians, will be maintained. - 23.2.1.13 Where a utility structure is located within a Hazard Area whether measures have been taken into account to mitigate the effects of any hazard event.

+[Refer to Rule 3.2.2.13 for information on geotechnical and engineering design reports]4